 Day Trip Itinerary: Arrowhead Provincial Park (3.5hrs)

-It might be famous for its winter ice skating trail but this charming family-friendly park just 10 minutes from Deerhurst is could be called “Algonquin Lite” in the summer time.
-Tailor made for families, it offers 15 km of hiking trails, two small lakes and access to the winding Big East River which boasts awesome 30 metre high sand bluffs and sandy bends that form natural beaches at almost every curve.
+It might be famous for its winter ice skating trail but this charming family-friendly park just 10 minutes from Deerhurst could be called “Algonquin Lite” in the summertime.
+Tailor-made for families, it offers 15 km of hiking trails, two small lakes and access to the winding Big East River which boasts awesome 30-metre-high sand bluffs and sandy bends that form natural beaches at almost every curve.
 A kayaker’s dream!

-Cost: $17 day use park pass required + canoe or kayak rental if needed
+- Day use park pass required ($) + canoe or kayak rental if needed

-What to bring: Water, snacks, proper walking shoes, bug spray, sunscreen, camera
+- What to bring: Water, snacks, proper walking shoes, bug spray, sunscreen, a camera

 Hike the 2km Stubb’s Falls Trail (1hr)